Get the Right Care

 You will need to arrange for a ride home the day of your surgery and we recommend someone stay with you for the first 24 hours at home.
 When you leave the facility after surgery, we will want you to go home and rest.
 Avoid making any other plans on the day of your surgery.
 Starting the following day, you can increase your activity as you feel up to it.

 You will likely be given a prescription for pain medication following your surgery.
 The recovery nurse will discuss a pain control plan following surgery specific to you and your needs including activities like ice applied over incisions and a medication regimen.
 Oftentimes we will recommend taking Tylenol and Advil (same as Motrin, Ibuprofen) or Aleve in addition to the narcotic pain medication.
+You can refer to our surgery guidelines for more detailed, pre-op and post-op instructions.

 Support Group.